jcm300/ClassNotes/README.md

 Class notes and summaries

-Used [Github-flavored Markdown](https://github.github.com/gfm/) for Markdown files.
+Used [GitLab-flavored Markdown](https://docs.gitlab.com/ee/user/markdown.html#gitlab-flavored-markdown-gfm) for Markdown files.

-To generate pdf from Mardown file run: `pandoc -f gfm -o output.pdf input.md`
+TODO: Convert to pdf with pandoc